Do I have a work injury claim?

 Date of injury

-So if you were injured on the 21st September 2020, then you would be able to start a claim up to the 21 September 2023.
-This date is known as the ‘limitation date’.
+If you were injured on 21 September 2020, then you would be able to start a claim up to 21 September 2023.
+If your injury wasn’t diagnosed until 21 March 2021, then the limitation date would be 21 March 2024.

 What if I was under 18 when the injury occurred?

 If you were under 18 when you were injured, you have until your 21st birthday to start a claim.
-You can still claim compensation if you are under 18, but the claim would have to be filed with an adult (such as a parent or guardian) acting as a ‘litigation friend’.
+You can still claim compensation if you are under 18, but the claim would have to be filed with an adult (such as a parent or guardian) acting as a litigation friend.

 What if my injury occurred more than 3 years ago?